rsantoyo-dev/super-jss-workspace/docs/typography.md

 This table provides a comprehensive guide to the default typography settings in SJSS.
 Users can rely on this data to understand how text will be styled by default and make informed decisions about customizing these styles.

 ## Customizing Typography
 SJSS allows for easy customization of typography styles.
-You can use the SjThemeService to update the default typography settings.
-For example:
+You can use the `SjThemeService` to update the default typography settings.

 ```typescript
 import { Component } from "@angular/core";